Yashithon/IndiaAndCashlessEconomy/README.md

-# India and the Rise of CashlessEconomy-AI-powered Forecasting of Digital Payments Using Time Series Modeling
+# India and the Rise of Cashless Economy-AI-powered Analysing(2016-2025) and Forecasting of Digital Payments Using Time Series Modeling(2016-2035)
-# Cashless Economy in India: Forecasting Digital Payments (2016–2035)

 This project presents a data-driven dashboard that analyzes and forecasts the evolution of India’s digital payment platforms — UPI, IMPS, and FASTag — from 2016 to 2025, with projections up to 2035.
 It uses actual transaction data collected from NPCI and applies machine learning-based time series forecasting using Facebook Prophet.
 The visual interface is built using Streamlit.